trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 - Inductive Hypothesis: Suppose for above strategy works for all elemements between 0th and i-1th, which means all elem has `1/i` chance to be chosen.
 - Inductive Step: when consume the i-th element:
   - If the i-th element is selected with `1/(i+1)` chance, then it works for the i-th element
-  - As for other element to be choosen, we will have `1-1/(i+1)` chance not to choose the i-th element.
+  - As for other elements to be choosen, we will have `1-1/(i+1)` chance not to choose the i-th element.
 And also based on the Inductive Hypothesis: all elemements between 0th and i-1th has 1/i chance to be chosen.
-Thus, the chance of any elem between 0-th to i-th element to be chosen in this round eqauls `1/i * (1-(1/(i+1))) = 1/(i+1)`.
-Therefore it works for all previous elements.
+Thus, the chance of any elem between 0-th to i-th element to be chosen in this round eqauls `1/i * (1-(1/(i+1))) = 1/(i+1)`, which means you cannot choose the i-th element and at the same time you choose any element between 0-th and i-th element.
+Therefore it works for all previous elements as each element has `1/(i+1)` chance to be chosen.

 **Random One Element Solution:** [https://repl.it/@trsong/Random-One-Elem](https://repl.it/@trsong/Random-One-Elem)